Bloodborne Pathogen Exposure Control Plan

 These protective devices shall be used while uncapping all blood or body fluid samples when the risk of droplet formation and spattering is present (e.g. when uncapping sample tubes), although it is preferable that such work be performed within a biosafety cabinet.

 Employees shall remove masks, eye protection, and face shields when leaving the work area.
 All disposable masks and shields shall be discarded in an infectious waste container when visibly contaminated or penetrated by blood or OPIM.
-Reusable eyewear and shields which are visibly contaminated should be washed with soap and water using gloved hands and then decontaminated with a hospital-grade EPA registered tuberculocidal disinfectant.
+Reusable eyewear and shields which are visibly contaminated shall be washed with soap and water using gloved hands and then decontaminated with a hospital-grade EPA registered tuberculocidal disinfectant.

 Protective gowns or laboratory coats may be made of cloth or of disposable fluid resistant material depending on the degree and type of contamination, which is anticipated.
-Protective clothing items should be long-sleeved and kept buttoned or fastened at all times to maximize protection of exposed skin and work clothes.
+Protective clothing items shall be long-sleeved and kept buttoned or fastened at all times to maximize protection of exposed skin and work clothes.

 All protective clothing items shall be removed before leaving the laboratory or work area.
 Contaminated or soiled gowns or coats may not be worn in public areas.
 Public areas include, but are not limited to, employee break rooms, lounges, eating areas, storage areas, and restrooms.
-Protective clothing shall be changed immediately, or as soon as possible, after becoming visibly contaminated with blood or body fluids.
+Protective clothing shall be changed immediately, or as soon as possible, after becoming visibly contaminated with blood or OPIM.

 Contaminated gowns or coats shall be laundered or disposed of according to departmental policy for infectious waste or contaminated linen.
 Protective clothing must not be taken home to be washed or discarded.